I’ve Had My Baby - Now What? Breastfeeding During months 2 through 6.

 My baby still wakes often to eat at night, even at 6 months of age - is this normal behavior?

 It is absolutely normal behavior!
 By this stage, babies may be sleeping for longer stretches in the first part of the night, but may still wake after that to feed.
-By this age, a baby needs anywhere from 28-35 oz in 24 hours and if your baby is too distracted to feed well during the day, they may wake more at night to make up for it.
+By this age, a baby needs anywhere from 28-32 oz in 24 hours and if your baby is too distracted to feed well during the day, they may wake more at night to make up for it.
 If you hear your baby gulping during feedings at night, or your baby won’t settle without nursing, it is very likely that they still need the feedings throughout the night.
-If the frequent wakings are taking a toll on your mental sanity, co-sleeping and side-lying breastfeeding is a great way to get some extra rest.
-If you are uncomfortable with co-sleeping, you can set your alarm for 30 minutes after beginning to breastfeed your baby, and then wake up and place your baby back into their own bed.
+If the frequent wakings are taking a toll on your mental sanity, co-sleeping and side-lying chest/breastfeeding are great ways to get some extra rest.
+If you are uncomfortable with co-sleeping, you can set your alarm for 15 minutes after beginning to chest/breastfeed your baby, and then wake up and place your baby back into their own bed.
 If your baby is waking up *very* frequently, every hour, and is very uncomfortable and difficult to soothe, it could be something else that’s causing the restlessness - possibly gut discomfort and/or a sensitivity to something in your diet.
+Definitely reach out to us for assistance!

 My 4-month-old baby will not sleep!
 What’s happened to my baby that used to sleep??